-Hate is Wrong began as a saying in the 1990s.
-While playing in the NFL as a closeted gay man, Esera Tuaolo cut short acts of discrimination around him merely by standing up and imposing, “Hate in any form is wrong.”
-By the early 2000s, Esera came out as gay and began advocating for inclusion across the United States.
-This included speaking at corporations and colleges and implementing anti-bullying programs in high schools.
-He referred to his work as the Hate in Any Form Is Wrong campaign.
-Over a decade later, in 2017, Hate in Any Form is Wrong turned into a 501(c)(3) non-profit organization titled Hate is Wrong.
+Hate Is Wrong began as a saying in the 1990s.
+While playing in the National Football League as a closeted gay man, Esera Tuaolo cut short acts of discrimination around him by standing up and saying, “Hate in any form is wrong.”
+By the early 2000s, Esera came out as gay and began advocating for inclusion across the United States by speaking at corporations, colleges, and high schools.
+He referred to his work as the Hate In Any Form Is Wrong campaign.
+Over a decade later, in November 2017, the Hate In Any Form Is Wrong campaign turned into a 501(c)(3) non-profit organization titled Hate is Wrong.

 Hate is Wrong’s purpose is to foster diversity in sports and anti-bullying among youth.
-It carries out this purpose in three ways.
-It helps deliver inclusion-based education across the country, throws the Super Bowl Inclusion Party, and seeks to implement anti-bullying family luaus in school districts across the country.
+It carries out this purpose in two ways.
+It helps deliver inclusion-based education across the country and it throws the Super Bowl Inclusion Party.

 Board of Directors: